polychromatic/website/pages/download/ubuntu.md

 > * Zorin OS 11 or later
 >

-To install, open a Terminal (usually CTRL+ALT+T) and run these commands.
+To add the repository and install, open the Terminal (usually CTRL+ALT+T):

 {% capture stable %}